LidiaMorejudo/LanguageStoreProject2/README.md

 * Some errors were encountered in the CSS code, mostly due to forgotten semicolons.
 These were fixed.

 ![ Wireframes Find a Tutor](/images/csserrors.png)

+## **Debugging and Future Developments**

+**JSHint and JavaScript**

+While running JSHint on the project, it highlighted several points that are worth noting:

+1. ES6 Syntax Compatibility: JSHint flagged the use of ES6 syntax, which is the latest version of JavaScript.
+Although older browsers may not fully support ES6, the majority of modern browsers have adopted it.
+Given that this project is intended for modern environments, I decided to keep the ES6 code.
+For projects that require compatibility with older browsers, tools like Babel can be used to transpile the code back to ES5.

+2. Unused Variables: JSHint pointed out two unused variables: showAvailableTutors and bookClass.
+These variables are, in fact, used in one of the HTML pages.
+While it's generally a good practice to separate JavaScript and HTML, this is a small project where the code serves its purpose, so I opted to leave it as is for now.
+However, for future development, I will consider restructuring the project to properly separate concerns.

+3. Functions within Loops: A warning was raised about declaring functions within loops, particularly in relation to the MeltingSnowman file.
+JSHint cautioned that referencing an outer scoped variable within a function declared inside a loop can lead to confusing semantics.
+In this case, I used an arrow function in the button.addEventListener('click', () => handleGuess(letter));.
+This approach does not interfere with other variables, so I decided to retain it for this project.

+4. Unused Variable in Timetable: In the timetable code, JSHint identified an unused variable, lesson, which I initially created to be used later.
+However, as I changed the project structure, this variable became unnecessary.
+Since it wasn’t being used anywhere, I have removed it.

 ## **Tested on different devices**